how to MS Teams

 Image: Actively Monitoring MS Teams Usage for Better Lifecycle Management.

-Stage Three: SUNSETTING, key considerations for archiving:
+Stage Three: SUNSETTING, key considerations for Microsoft Teams archiving:

 • How can you keep this from adding to the sprawl?
 You can set an expiration policy.
 If the group is not active and renewed by the owner, then the group and associated content can be deleted.
 Keep in mind that this is also an Azure AD capability with a P1 license.
 If chosen it will impact anything associated with that group.